xregistry/spec/core/spec.md

 #### Retrieving a Resource Collection

-To retrieve all Resources in a Group, an HTTP `GET` MAY be used.
+To retrieve all Resources in a Resource Collection, an HTTP `GET` MAY be used.

 The request MUST be of the form: